Matthew-Alaric/sdk-rebuild-eval/tools/command.line.tool/README.md

 ### Configuration Format

-The configuration file is a text file that enables the operation of the test tool to be configured.
+The configuration file is a text file that enables the operation of CLI to be configured.
 The file is made up of sections and associated configuration item name\value pairs.

 For example